Boybuloq: Višnevskij Cave

-2015 In the year of the death of Aleksandr Sergeevič Višnevskij, leader of SGS expeditions to Boybuloq from 1988 - 1992 and from 1995 - 2008, a SGS and ASU search team of 7, led by Vasilij Samsonov from Orenburg, methodically examined the 3 km long section of the 150–200 m high wall which forms the edge of the ridge above Boybuloq.
+2015 In the year of the death of Aleksandr Sergeevič Višnevskij, leader of SGS expeditions to Boybuloq from 1988 to 1992 and from 1995 to 2008, a SGS and ASU search team of 7, led by Vasilij Samsonov from Orenburg, methodically examined the 3 km long section of the 150–200 m high wall which forms the edge of the ridge above Boybuloq.
 They found several possible cave entrances, all located 30–50 m below the crest of the wall.
 The most promising proved to be the one marked as ČB-15 (Chul-Bair 15), with the coordinates 38.374167°N 67.532778°E. The entrance is an 8 m high grotto at an elevation of 3522 m, 25 m below the top of the ridge, access requires a rope descent.
 It continued with a series of small shafts, connected by narrow meanders.
 400 meters far and 70 meters deep the team stopped at a very narrow passage with strong draught.
 After 4 hours of work they broke the way through and it continued with a bigger shaft, which they left for the next year.

 2016 A team of 7, 4 Russians and 3 Italians (La Venta speleo club), from the Baysun-Tau 2016 expedition, worked in the cave.
 Due to long access route from the base camp (3 hours) part of the camp was moved to the top of the ridge.
 Situation there was complicated by the lack of water, strong wind and low temperature at night.
 The team widened the last narrow passage from 2015, descended 15 m into the hall "Martens" which continued with a very narrow but tall meander (3–30 m), followed by an inclined and very slippery meander.
-It ended with a 40 m shaft, 4–5 hours crawl from the entrance, at the bottom of which a Camp -168 was later erected.
+It ended with a 40 m shaft, 4–5 hours crawl from the entrance, at the bottom of which a Camp −168 was later erected.
 They followed the draught, and after a series of narrow passages, vertical and horizontal, which required widening, descended into a slightly wider meander with a small stream at the bottom.
 After 300 m a 12 m shaft was reached, after which the next meander led, as a tributary, to a wider and higher meander with a larger stream.
 It ended with a narrow passage which they broke through and reached another 8 m shaft, where the lack of time forced them to return.
 The surveyed part of the cave was deepened to 234 m and prolonged to 1089 m, with more left unsurveyed.
 The map showed that the cave, now renamed to Višnevskij cave, steadily descended in the direction of Boybuloq.